How to Recover Data from a LaCie External Hard Drive on Mac

 Disk Drill LaCie drive file selection screen

 Step 8.
-Use the dropdown button to select a destination on your computer for the restored files.
-Then, click “OK.”
+Select a destination on your computer for the restored files.
+Then, click “Next.”

 Disk Drill Basic for Mac does not offer free data recovery.
 However, you can preview as many files as you want for free.
 This is a great way to determine if your files are salvageable by software (and to identify data, since there are cases where software can’t extract exact file names).